iecse/OrderOfChaos_TechTatva2025/24. WizardPotion/readme.md

 ## Input

-* `thresholds` → an array of integers representing the magical essence in each threshold.
+The first line contains a single integer t — the number of testcases.

+For each testcase:

+The first line contains an integer n — the number of thresholds.

+The second line contains n integers — the array thresholds

 ---

 ## Output

-* The **maximum potion strength** that can be brewed by any pair of thresholds.
+The **maximum potion strength** that can be brewed by any pair of thresholds.

 ---